 Country Club Christian Church provides volunteers to encourage and support students and teachers at Hartman Elementary School.
 Explore Volunteer Opportunities Here

 Micah Ministry is an outreach of Independence Boulevard Christian Church (IBCC) in the Historic Northeast and one of our Northeast PartNErship ministries.
-Country Club Christian Church supports Micah by providing volunteers and material support for meals, clothing drive, pumpkin pies for Micah’s Thanksgiving Dinner, and an annual Christmas Stocking ministry.
+Country Club Christian Church supports Micah by providing volunteers and material support for meals, clothing drive, pumpkin pies for Micah’s Thanksgiving Dinner, and an annual warmth packs collection and assembly.
 Explore Volunteer Opportunities Here

 The Northeast PartNErship is an initiative by Country Club Christian Church to focus on developing relationships in the Northeast Kansas City community and working collaboratively to make an impact.
 PartNErship targets the Independence Avenue corridor near Benton Boulevard.
 Explore Volunteer Opportunities Here

-Grace at Work is an opportunity to join with other members and friends of Country Club Christian Church for a half day of service and fun.
-During these community-focused events, which take place one Saturday in the spring and one in the fall, you will be helping to create visible change in our local community.
+Grace at Work is an opportunity to join with other members and friends of Country Club Christian Church for a time of service and fun.
+During these community-focused events, which take place most months, you will be helping to create visible change in our local community.